Skip to main content

 Biography

-Alison Wolf CBE is the Sir Roy Griffiths Professor of Public Sector Management, and she sits as a cross-bench peer (Baroness Wolf of Dulwich) in the House of Lords.
-She specialises in the relationship between education and the labour market.
+Professor Dame Alison Wolf DBE, Baroness Wolf of Dulwich, is the Sir Roy Griffiths Professor of Public Sector Management, and sits as a cross-bench peer in the UK House of Lords.
+She specialises in the relationship between education and the economy.
 She has a particular interest in:

 • training and skills policy including apprenticeships